 |Winter||Spring||8am on January 1||5pm on 3rd Friday of winter quarter|

-To access the application form, you will need to use the G-suite functions of your UWNetID.
+To submit your transcript and graduation plan, you will need to use the G-suite functions of your UWNetID.
 If you have not already activated UW G-suite, you may do so here.
 Contact Physics Student Services if you have difficulty accessing the application form.

 Decisions are made within approximately one month of the application deadline, in time for registration the following quarter, and applicants are notified via UW email.
 If admitted, please follow the directions in the email acceptance message; if you do not accept the offer by the deadline stated in the message you will not be admitted to the major and will need to reapply if a Physics major is your intention.